-Makara Sankranti is the first Hindu festival in the English Calendar.
-It falls in the Magh month of the Hindu Calendar.
-It is the festival dedicated to SUN GOD and is linked to the Rabi crop.
+Makara Sankranti is the first major Hindu festival in the English calendar year.
+It falls in the month of Magh in the Hindu calendar.
+The festival is dedicated to the Sun God and is closely linked to the Rabi harvest.

 If Makar Sankranti is celebrated as per the solar calendar, why does the date change sometimes?